PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities: Experiment and Results

 \paragraph{Performance of Neural GEC} We used GLEU~\cite{napoles2015ground} and BiLingual Evaluation Understudy (BLEU)~\cite{papineni2002bleu} as evaluation metrics to verify the performance of the neural GEC module.
 GLEU is similar to BLEU, but it is a more specialized metric for the error correction system, as it considers the source sentences.
 The overall comparison results are presented in Table \ref{tab:my-table1}.

-The experimental results demonstrated that BLEU and GLEU scored 63.77 and 53.99, respectively.
+In the experimental results, BLEU and GLEU scored 63.77 and 53.99, respectively.
 These results are sufficiently competitive with the results of other neural GEC studies~\citep{im2017denoising,choe2019neural,park2020neural,park2020comparison}.
-This means that our neural GEC module can correct the errors from the STT module, as well as the speech errors of users.
+This implies that our neural GEC module have an ability to correct the errors from the STT module, as well as the speech errors of users.